-Redis clusters have grown to be a popular tool for caches, queues, and more because of its potential for scalability and speed.
+Redis is a NoSQL database used for large-scale storage that allows for fast reads and writes of its data store.
+Redis clusters are a popular tool for caches, queues, and more because of their potential for scalability and speed.
 This guide aims to create a cluster using three Linodes to demonstrate sharding.
-Then, you will promote a slave to a master - insurance, in the event of a failure.
+Afterward, a cluster replica is promoted to a master, which provides insurance in the event of a failure.

 Redis as an in-memory store allows for extremely fast operations such as counting, caching, queuing, and more.
-A cluster setup greatly increases the reliability of Redis by reducing the point of failures.
+A cluster setup increases the reliability of Redis by reducing the points of failure.

-Prior to starting, we recommend you familiarize yourself with the following:
+Prior to starting, we recommend familiarizing yourself with the following:

 Install Redis on Each Linode

 Depending on your version of Linux, it may be possible to install Redis through a package manager.
 Only Redis 3.0 and above supports clustering.
-The steps below are for installation of the latest stable branch of Redis.
+The steps below are for installing the latest stable branch of Redis.

 sudo apt-get update && sudo apt-get upgrade sudo apt install make gcc libc6-dev tcl